tewemit/SpringBoot-AngularJs-SpringSecurity/README.md

 # Usage

-To visit the running application, just yype the url http://localhost:8080/ at your favorite browser.
+To visit the running application, just yype the url http://localhost:8081/ at your favorite browser.
 If you have chnaged the server port in the properties file, please change the port of this URL.
+Spring security is gonna ask to login and use the credentials below.
+# login credentials
+username: user
+password: user